StackVista/stackstate-docs/develop/tutorials/external_events_tutorial.md

 export STS_STS_URL=https://stackstate.acme.com/stsAgent
 ```

-That's it, you are now ready to run the sample.
+That's it, you are now ready to run the example.

 ## Running the example